 - Sharing what works: What are the ingredients of a successful energy transition story that will get published?

 - Do we need special international fact-checkers in the energy policy field?

 Clean Energy Wire will also award three research grants for collaborative cross-border research projects as part of the launch of our own international network of energy transition and climate policy journalists.

-Please register your interest in the conference by filling in the online form on this page until 22 October.
-We will notify you by 25 October whether we will be able to offer you a free place at the conference.
+Please register your interest in the conference by filling in the online form on this page until.
+We will notify you by 06 November whether we will be able to offer you a free place at the conference.
 We have a very limited amount of hotel rooms available from 09. -11.
 November - do notify us when submitting your application if you would require support with accommodation.

 What does Clean Energy Wire CLEW offer?